Thomas Rundle: Bishopric controversy

-At the trial of Henry Barry, 4th Baron Barry of Santry, for the murder of Laughlin Murphy, a tavern barman, in 1739, Rundle as a spiritual peer was entitled to be an observer the trial, but according to an ancient tradition he was not entitled to participate in the verdict.
+At the trial of Henry Barry, 4th Baron Barry of Santry, for the murder of Laughlin Murphy, a tavern barman, in 1739, Rundle as a Lords Spiritual was entitled to be an observer the trial, but according to an ancient tradition he was not entitled to participate in the verdict.
 He took a keen interest in the proceedings, praising the prosecution counsel highly, while deploring the weakness of the defence's legal team.
 Lord Santry was found guilty and sentenced to death, but King George II, with evident reluctance, was eventually persuaded to pardon him.

 Death

 Rundle died unmarried at his house on Williams Street, Dublin on 14 April 1743, leaving most of his fortune of £20,000 to John Talbot.

 He was buried in St. Peter's Church, Aungier Street, Dublin and a monument was constructed to mark the place of his burial.

 Works

 Rundle published four single sermons (1718–36).
 His Letters … with Introductory Memoirs, Gloucester, 1789, 2 vols. (reprinted, Dublin, same year), were edited by James Dallaway.
 Most of them are addressed to Barbara (1685–1746), daughter of Sir Richard Kyrle, governor of South Carolina, and widow of William Sandys (1677–1712) of Miserden, Gloucestershire.